PisterLab/BotNet/README.md

  ps | grep python
  kill pid
 ```
-2. On the latext MacOS versions, OpenGL has a bug that affects the dynamics visualization.
+2. On the latest MacOS versions, OpenGL has a bug that affects the dynamics visualization.
 A fix is needed at the local Python version.
 See [this solution](https://stackoverflow.com/questions/63475461/unable-to-import-opengl-gl-in-python-on-macos).
 ​
 ----
 ## File Structure and Design Decisions